KpG782/Pacebeats-landing-page/README.md

 ---

-## 🚀 What Is PaceBeats
+## 🚀 What Is Pacebeats

-PaceBeats is a smart heart rate monitoring Android application built with **Kotlin** and **Jetpack Compose** that provides real-time heart rate monitoring and pace tracking for runners.
-Seamlessly integrated with **Samsung Health SDK**, PaceBeats transforms your Galaxy Watch into a powerful fitness companion.
+Pacebeats is a smart heart rate monitoring Android application built with **Kotlin** and **Jetpack Compose** that provides real-time heart rate monitoring and pace tracking for runners.
+Seamlessly integrated with **Samsung Health SDK**, Pacebeats transforms your Galaxy Watch into a powerful fitness companion.

 ### This Landing Page Features: